 There are many books on the business of publishing, and getting published.
 When you go to the ubiquitous online bookseller and type the words “getting book published”, you will see what are most popular, and up to date.
 I have listed a few below that I recommend.
 You can find these titles where ever books are sold, or at your local library.
 You can spend forever looking up information online about getting published.
 You will save yourself a lot of time looking at two web sites: Preditors and Editors and Writers Beware.
 These sites offers lot of good cautionary news to writers, with good links to sites on specific topics.
 Finally, you should be sure to go to genre search engine at the Association of Author’s Representatives (AAR) site.
 The AAR will give you good information on what agents can do for you and a full listing of other reputable agents.

 If you have not been published before, you should also know about DEVELOPMENTAL EDITORS (DE) and/or “ghostwriters”.
 Given the current climate inside publishing, most agents want to offer acquisitions editors projects that are as close to “production ready” as feasible.
 One advantage from which any new writer can benefit is to invest in an independent developmental editor.
 A local writer’s group can offer wonderful support, and a social experience, and advice (both good and bad).
 However, when you hire a qualified developmental editor, you are getting professional editorial guidance, feedback, and polish.
 In some cases, it may be worth investing in a writer for hire to actually write your book for you; these are called “ghost writers”.
 On advantage of working with a good ghost writer is that they know the nuances of the industry and they can also help you put together your submission materials.
 A few recommended places to start looking for a DE or a ghost, would be Book Editor’s Alliance, Philip Turner Book Productions, or Words into Print.
-You can also find good information about independent editors and assessment services at the Writer’s Beware web site.
+You can also find good information about independent editors and assessment services at the Editorial Freelancers Association web site, www.the-efa.org and at the Writer’s Beware web site.